Log data model¶

 This structure let's you represent :

-• the action being performed (action),
+- the action being performed (

-• who is performing the action (actor),
+action), - who is performing the action (

-• what the action is about (resource),
+actor), - what the action is about (

-• the details of the action (details),
+resource), - the details of the action (

 The structure is also flexible enough to let you add custom information about the actor, the source, the resource, the details and through the tag system.

-Anatomy of a log
+Anatomy of a log¶

 Info

-Values that must respect the [a-z0-9-]+ format are used as translation keys that can be translated through Log i18n Profiles.
-When no translation is available for a given key, a default translation is inferred from the key itself by the UI.
+When no translation is available for a given key, a default translation is inferred

 The action object specifies the action being performed.
 It includes the following fields:

-• type: It should describe the action in a non-ambiguous way, independent of its associated category.
-For example, if you want to describe the creation of a user, user-creation is preferable to create.
-This field is required and must respect the [a-z0-9-]+ format.
+type: It should describe the action in a non-ambiguous way, independent of its associatedcategory.
+For example, if you want to describe the creation of a user,user-creationis preferable tocreate.
+This field is required and must respect the[a-z0-9-]+format.category: It is used to group related types of actions.
+For example, you could useuser-managementfor actions whosetypeisuser-creation,user-deletion, etc. This field is required and must respect the[a-z0-9-]+format.

 The action object is mandatory.